emqx/cloud-docs/en_US/connect_to_deployments/esp32_with_micropython.md

 You can also [create a deployment](../create/overview.md) by yourself.
 After the creation is complete, you can view the connection-related information in the deployment overview, including connect address, port, etc.

-After confirming that the deployment is running, you also need to add the username and password that the client will use when connecting in `Authentication & ACL` > [`Authentication`](../deployments/auth_overview.md).
+After confirming that the deployment is running, you also need to add the username and password that the client will use when connecting in Access Control -> [Authentication](../deployments/default_auth.md).
 This will allow the client to access EMQX.

 ### 2. Install MicroPython Firmware